Think about this for a second.

 A robust Income protection plan is the only way to properly safeguard your income.

-By the way, income protection = salary protection = income continuance insurance = disability insurance.
+By the way, in case you’re wondering: income protection = salary protection = income continuance insurance = disability insurance.

 You can insure up to 75 per cent of your income.